 Joint arrangements, as defined by IFRS 11 "Joint Arrangements", are those arrangements that convey to two or more parties "joint control".
 Joint control exists when decisions about the "relevant activities", being the financial, operational or strategic policies of the arrangement, are made with the unanimous consent of the parties sharing control.
-Whilst this assessment is principally focused on any "reserved matters", being the material activities that typically require all significant shareholders to approve, other contractual agreements such as Power Purchase Agreements and Management Services Agreements are classified as either joint operations or joint ventures depending on the investee's legal form and the investor's contractual rights and obligations over the assets and liabilities of the investee.
+Whilst this assessment is principally focused on any "reserved matters", being the material activities that typically require all significant shareholders to approve, other contractual agreements such as Power Purchase Agreements and Management Services Agreements are also considered.
+The Group's investments in joint arrangements are classified as either joint operations or joint ventures depending on the investee's legal form and the investor's contractual rights and obligations over the assets and liabilities of the investee.